8 Best Pocket Pistols for Every Day Carry [2023]

 The cheapest option that's still quality is the Ruger EC9s.

-If you have short fingers, skip it.
-The trigger is further out than all other pocket pistols, and if your finger can't reach it, it will hurt your accuracy.
+The trigger is further out than all other pocket pistols.
+If your finger can't reach it, your accuracy will suffer.

 The sights are also poor; get a laser sight for it if at all possible.